 - There is adequate supply for both commercial parking study districts when considered on a district-wide basis; however, particularly within the South Commercial Parking Study District, there are localized shortages caused by the combined effects of street circulation patterns, destination locations, the distribution of parking within the district, and lack of parking information to visitors. - The parking supply includes the spaces allocated to valet parking.
 Valet parking provides an alternative way to access parking and can reduce traffic caused by cars circulating to find parking.
 For the visitor, valet parking is a convenience.
-For the destination business owners, valet operations are good business by providing a desired service to their patrons and assurance that patrons don't balk due to the apparent lack of convenient parking.
-The valet operations do not increase the supply of parking in the commercial districts of the Town because they use parking areas that are generally within the respective commercial districts. - On weekends, Worth Avenue on-street parking is full, and off-street parking is near capacity west of South County Road; however, there is adequate available supply elsewhere within the district. - On weekdays there is a localized lack of capacity near Brazilian Avenue west of South County Road. - Supply and demand are misaligned either locationally, by ownership, or by management. - Additional capacity is not required for the entirety of each district.
-Management strategies that better utilize available parking areas can alleviate parking issues. - Community expectations for walk distance are very short, as evidenced by the large number of valet operations.
+For the business owners, valet operations provide a desired service to their patrons. - On weekends, Worth Avenue on-street parking is full, and off-street parking is near capacity west of South County Road; however, there is adequate available supply elsewhere within the district. - On weekdays there is a localized lack of capacity near Brazilian Avenue west of South County Road. - Additional capacity is not required for the entirety of each district.
+Management strategies that better utilize available parking areas can alleviate parking issues. - Community expectations for walking distances are very short, as evidenced by the large number of valet operations.
 A well-managed valet is a good choice for management at high-priced establishments.

-With this in mind, an annual review of valet parking and shared parking plans will be implemented to address local changes to the parking conditions and prevent future deterioration.
+With this in mind, an annual review of valet parking and shared parking plans will be implemented to address local changes to the parking conditions.

 Regarding the Town's Code required parking, the number of parking spaces per land use is conservative, requiring more parking spaces than is typical to assure the highest level of convenience for its residents and viable service for its businesses.
 This also mitigates some of the effects of historic and other older buildings that continue to operate as an important part of the commercial districts with legacy parking supplies dating back to when they were built.
-However, the current Code allows for variances and the "principle of equivalency" that provides parking credits when a site is redeveloped even when there are limited parking spaces on site, often referred to as "phantom parking spaces".
+However, the current Code allows for parking variances and the "principle of equivalency"

+policy that provides parking credits when a site is redeveloped - even when there are limited parking spaces on site (often referred to as "phantom parking spaces").
 These parking allowances must be scrutinized.
 Additionally, development applications or modifications to existing and proposed new uses within the Town must continue to undergo a review of sitespecific traffic impacts and public parking